the-gigi/auto-web-login/README.md

 Anyway, if we can't close the tab from inside the browser, let's close it from outside the browser.
 I'm on a Mac, so I'll use AppleScript.

-The code is here [CloseRequestauthorizedTab.applescript](CloseRequestauthorizedTab.applescript).
+The code is here [CloseRequest authorizedTab.applescript](CloseRequestAuthorizedTab.applescript).
 It checks if the active tab of Chrome (change it if you use a different browser) shows the beloved/dreaded "Request authorized" page and closes it.
 It keeps running forever, monitoring your browser and closing these pages as soon as it sees them.
 Whenever it closes a tab, it also does a solid for you and activates the iTerm2 window,